panva/jose/README.md

 #### Bundle Size, Package Size, Tree Shaking

-Yes the bundle size is on the larger side, that is because each module is actually published 5 times so that it can remain truly without dependencies and be universal / isomorphic.
+Yes the bundle size is on the larger side, that is because each module is actually published multiple times so that it can remain truly without dependencies and be universal / isomorphic.
-The source TS files are also published with inline docs so that your IDE's Intelligent code completion works and has the exact same documentation as published.

 Nevertheless, since each module can be required independently and is fully tree-shakeable, the install size should not be a cause for concern.